-How much do you know about teeth crowns and what they can do for your teeth and smile?
+Teeth crowns can be used to restore teeth and to improve your smile?
 They are used when a tooth has sustained severe tooth damage, such as a broken tooth or severe cavity.
-When it comes to crowns, we offer beautiful solutions that will blend seamlessly with your smile.
+When it comes to all restorations, we offer beautiful solutions that will blend seamlessly with your smile.
 You may qualify for a cosmetically pleasing type of crown for a wide variety of reasons.
 To learn more about what you can expect, take a look at the following:

 What are Teeth Crowns?

-A tooth crown, simply put, is a hollow artificial tooth.
-They fit over and fully encase the visible portion of a tooth down to the gum line.
-People often refer to crowns as “caps” because they look like small hats or toppers that fit over your natural tooth.
+A tooth crown restores a natural tooth to full contour while replacing all missing tooth structure.
+Crowns or “caps” fit over and fully encase the visible portion of a tooth down to the gum line.
 Unlike fillings, they provide full coverage, resting over your tooth rather than within it.
-You will find that crowns are available in a wide variety of materials.
+You will find that they are available in a wide variety of materials.
 Most general dentists offer metal or porcelain fused to metal crowns.
 All porcelain teeth crowns are more difficult to do but they are growing in popularity.
 If your dentist does them, they provide patients a lifelike and beautiful finish.

 Potential Reasons For Permanent Crowns

 You may require teeth crowns for a long list of potential reasons.
 First, understand what you can expect from a cap.
-Because it fits over your tooth and is constructed of sturdy material, you can expect it to provide protection, coverage, and structural support.
+It fits over and encloses your tooth.
+It is made of a sturdy material that you can expect will provide protection, coverage, and structural support.
 You may require one in one of the following instances:

 - You broke your tooth and require restoration

 - Your tooth suffered a severe cavity that a filling cannot address